 Small Remotely Piloted Aircraft (RPA), commonly known to the public as "drones" are revolutionizing productivity across America's economic sectors.
 Further to this positive outcome, is the rapid rise of new innovations that will advance the capabilities of this evolving platform technology and the new opportunities that they will now deliver, says Mark Xavier, CEO of V-TOL Aerospace Pty Limited.

-A profound affect that this technology is starting to make globally, is the rise of research organisations wanting to collaborate and work with the commercial RPA industry.
-These include American Universities and Government Research organisations.
+A profound affect that this technology is starting to make globally, is the rise of research organizations wanting to collaborate and work with the commercial RPA industry.
+These include American Universities and Government Research organizations.
 The result should be a revolution in new products and processes designed to create further business value and reduced waste, he added.

-Additional opportunities for industry will reside in the new services that can be provided to organisations resulting from technology improvements and new discoveries.
-V-TOL is one example of an RPA industry member pursuing collaborations with both research organisations and commercial businesses attempting to identify savings and improvements in their business processes.
+Additional opportunities for industry will reside in the new services that can be provided to organizations resulting from technology improvements and new discoveries.
+V-TOL is one example of an RPA industry member pursuing collaborations with both research organizations and commercial businesses attempting to identify savings and improvements in their business processes.

 The industry is looking extremely promising for those who collaborate and adopt an innovative approach to what they are doing.
 America has the potential to benefit greatly through this technology in its "core" economic industries while having the opportunity to export new knowledge, products and services to the rest of the world.

 With the growing use of personal electronic devices like smartphones, cameras and laptops, it's not uncommon for these devices, and the batteries powering them, to get damaged.